(set: $name to

 As we dwell on Price’s invocation that time harms, we are constantly reminded of how accommodationist systems [[enforce specific, codified displays->wrinkly shirt]] of disability in their pseudo-diagnostic assessments of what and who counts as disabled enough.

-Indeed, rhetorical constructs of embodyminded performance and disability are inseparable from one another.
-Here we draw upon Christina Cedillo’s (2018) call to “understand the embodied I/me as a strategic site of invention that moves in and about the world,” a call to think complexly about non-normativity as a means for disrupting and ultimately transforming institutional structures via the [[cunning potentials->scents]] of disabled, raced, and gendered action.
+Indeed, rhetorical constructs of embodyminded performance, timing, and disability are inseparable from one another.
+Here we draw upon Christina Cedillo’s (2018) call to “understand the embodied I/me as a strategic site of invention that moves in and about the world.”
+As a means of illustrating how the the academy devalues unruly tempos, Cedillo reflects on the everyday violences of writing instruction.
+How might we think about ADHD and other racialized diagnoses as a way to move (as opposed to conditions typified by “wasting time”?)
+Cedillo’s is a call to think complexly about non-normativity as a means for disrupting and ultimately transforming institutional temporalities.

 When we began working on this project, the three of us were drifting (and struggling) through the crip bureaucracy wormhole.
 The influx of popular discourse on COVID threw into relief what activists and scholars have long foretold about surveillance and its disproportionate impacts on those who are BIPOC, crip/mad, trans, queer, poor, and undocumented.
 Institutional medico-bureaucracies are sustained by ecologies of tracking and marking: Documenting disability isn’t merely an institutional declaration about how one’s bodymind should be bureaucratically categorized. [[It is also a means through which a host of university offices and administrators can surveil — watch, collect, track, violate.->This is intrusive]]